Seefaaa/aseprite-dmi/README.md

 ## Usage

 After downloading or building the project, you can add the extension to Aseprite by dragging and dropping it into Aseprite or by using `Add Extension` button in `Edit > Preferences > Extensions`.

+You can now open DMI files in Aseprite just like other file formats.

 ## Building the Project